 The Appleby Castle Hotel offers great late deals and special offers on short breaks throughout the year.
 Book online today with My Hotel Break.

-All bedrooms features antique wardrobe and furnishing, tea/coffee making facilities and wireless/ wired broadband as standard.
+All bedrooms feature an antique wardrobe and furnishing, tea/coffee making facilities and wireless/ wired broadband as standard.

 The Evidence Bedroom